jjasghar/pxe_dust-cookbook/README.md

 Description
 ===========

 Configures a tftpd server for serving Ubuntu installers over PXE and setting them to run a provided preseed.cfg.
+Builds a bootstrap template to take advantage of the locally mirrored contents.

 Requirements
 ============